Closed-loop recycling: Description

 The most suitable materials for closed-loop recycling are aluminum and glass.
 These are known to maintain their quality throughout many cycles of extraction, production, use, and recycling.
 For example, aluminum cans can be recycled and turned into new cans with practically no material degradation or waste.

 Economic considerations

 The demand for products and efficiency of closed-loop supply chains are affected by the value of reclaimed resources.

 Closed-loop recycling is common in specialized industries, such as the computer and battery industries.
 These industries use expensive or complex materials that are not easily broken down into constituent resources.
+Catherine Weetman, from Rethink Global, noted in 2021 that more closed loop supply chains were coming on stream along with some variations in their operating model: closed-loop systems retain use of reclaimed resources where they have been used already, whereas open loops allow recovered materials to go outside their originating enterprise.

 Closed-loop recycling systems may reduce landfill contributions, allowing landfill plots to last longer.
 For example, recycling one ton of plastic in a closed-loop system saves about 7.4 cubic yards of landfill space.
 Since the grocery industry demonstrated that consumers use at least 690,000 tons of plastic in a year, universal implementation of ideal closed-loop recycling systems could save at least 5.1 million cubic yards of landfill space each year.